Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL)

 The TGA, implant companies, consumer groups and surgeons are not recommending to remove textured implants but for all patients to monitor changes in their breasts and to be proactive if they see changes.

 Implants are not lifetime devices and will be required or desired by the patient to be replaced or removed at some time.
 Dr Layt continues to consult on breast revision surgery.
 This can be removal and replacement of the implant, breast implant removal and capsulectomy and in some cases combining a breast lift with these procedures.

-We are introducing a clinic where you can have a clinical breast implant check and screening with an in office ultrasound.
 Ultrasound is very useful for assessing if fluid is present and for obvious issues with the implant integrity.
 MRI continues to be the Gold Standard of imaging breasts.

 Please keep a lookout for our social media as we are also working on regular posts regarding breast topics and also on self-examining your breasts.
 We feel this is an important part for every person, implant or not, to be proactive in self-examination of your breasts.

 If you have any concerns about your breast implants please contact your GP and book an appointment with your surgeon.
 If you have a presentation of swelling then an ultrasound should be performed to investigate.